Moving the CA certificate to the system store on rooted devices

 How to install AdGuard's certificate to the system store

-5. Open Magisk → Modules → Install from storage and select the downloaded adguardcert file.
-This will move the AdGuard Personal CA from the user store to the system store.
+Open Magisk → Modules → Install from storage and select the downloaded adguardcert file.
+The AdGuard Personal CA certificate will be copied to the system store.

 After the transfer, the AdGuard Personal CA in the system store will allow you to filter HTTPS traffic in apps, while the AdGuard Intermediate CA in the user store will allow you to filter HTTPS traffic in Chromium-based browsers (see below why).